Sisterhood

 Trivia Night

 We have had some great trivia nights!
-Our last Trivia Event for this year was on Zoom on Tuesday, February 7 at 7:00PM, and was a fun evening!
+Our last Trivia Event was on Zoom in January 2025, and was a fun evening!
 Thanks to Barbara for coming up with great questions!
-Congratulations to the team of Jo Michelson, Karen Bloustine, Leslie Spees and Merrill Mazzella, who each won a gift certificate to the Judaica Shop as a reward for their victory at our February 7 Trivia Night.

 Contact the Sisterhood